dlukes/kudlanka/README.md

 might not have an option to set a universal URL prefix.
 NOTE: remember to also `Flask(..., static_url_path = k("/static"))`!

-## User registration
+# User registration

+Disabled ATM.
+Users can be added in one of these ways:

+1. GUI: The admin user is able to add new users under *Management*.
+2. CLI: Run `inv --help adduser` from the root of the git repository and follow the instructions.
-Bare views for registration provided by Flask Security are available by uncommenting the appropriate config lines, but we don't actually want just anyone to be able to register.
-Just fire up the `mongo kudlanka` shell and add users manually with `db.user.insert({email: "username", password: "password"})`, or use `inv adduser ...`.
+3. CLI: Fire up the `mongo [dbname]` shell and add users manually with `db.user.insert({email: "username", password: "password"})`,

 The password will be automatically hashed on first login.

 # Name